-Entry Requirements: At least a Grade 6 in English Language and at least a Grade 5 in English Literature.
+Entry Requirements: At least a Grade 6 in English Language.

 Students will develop their skills of analysis of spoken, written and multi-modal texts through the study of key linguistic frameworks.
 The course covers the study of child language development and language change, as well as language diversity topics such as language and gender, language and occupation and regional and national variation.